Stillwater Minnesota Waterproofing For Wet Basements And Foundations

 Why?
 See all the bubbles in the concrete?
 This shows the contractor didn't vibrate the air out of the concrete slurry, leaving it very porous.
 The rusty metal in the middle is a tie-rod, a sacrificial piece of metal used to hold the wood forms in place while pouring the concrete.
 Over time this rusts through and leaves a opening roughly 1/4" x 2" every three feet of vertical with 4' of horizontal spacing.
 One wall could have dozens.

-Exterior Waterproofing Poured Concrete Basement in Stillwater MN
+Exterior Waterproofing Poured Concrete Basement

 This is the same Stillwater Wet Basement, bentonite is being pumped along the side to fill voids and pathways that water is now travelling through.